TammyBee/RimWorldMod_ColonistHistory/README.md

 ## Settings
 ### Lightweight save mode(Experimental)
 - Reduces the file size of save data by saving only the differences in case of changes.

+## Languages
+- English
+- Japanese
+- Polish (by Rademenes16)

+If you show me the link of translation file, I will add language file to mod.